 Food of Lakshadweep

-Lakshadweep serves an elaborate vegetarian and nonvegetarian platter comprising many drool-worthy coastal and authentic Keralite dishes.
+Lakshadweep food serves an elaborate vegetarian and nonvegetarian platter comprising many drool-worthy coastal and authentic Keralite dishes.
 Some of the most popular dishes that are worth trying are Mus Kavaab, Octopus Fry, Sannath, Maasu Podichath, Avial, Tuna dishes, and Kadalakka.

 Things to do in Lakshadweep